videoDAC/streaming-back-end/README.md

 # _Streaming Back-End_

-If you are a seasoned devOps professional, you can build a _Streaming Back-End_, use the [simple build document](./BUIDL.md).

-For everyone else, read on.

 A _Streaming Back-End_ is all the infrastructure required to provide a back end steaming platform.
 It is optimised for live streaming, but can also handle dead streaming (streaming recorded content from a disk).

 Streams are published to the Streaming Back-End via `RTMP`.

 Streams are played from the Streaming Back-End via `HLS` over `HTTP`.

+If you are a seasoned devOps professional, you may wish to use [these instructions](./BUIDL.md) to build a _Streaming Back-End_.

 ## Specific description